ctxswitch/stork/README.md

 [![Code Climate](https://codeclimate.com/github/rlyon/stork.png)](https://codeclimate.com/github/rlyon/stork)

 Stork is a kickstart generation tool and server for CentOS and Redhat systems.
-It aims to fill the gap in the deployment of bare metal systems that current tools provide.
+It aims to fill the gap in the bare metal systems deployment that many of the other tools for cloud and virtual systems excel at.

 ## Installation